tianyikillua/code_aster_on_docker/README.md

 ### Introduction

 To install Docker for your platform, follow the instructions at [docker.com](https://www.docker.com/get-docker).
 The [tutorial](https://docs.docker.com/get-started) provided there may also be useful.

 One you have Docker installed, you can use the following commands to run the here provided Code_Aster image.

-1. To run an interactive `bash` terminal containing the `as_run` command in its `PATH`:
+1. To run an interactive `bash` terminal containing the `as_run` command in its `PATH`

 ```sh
 docker run -ti --rm quay.io/tianyikillua/code_aster